 One factor that isn’t talked about as much consists of the potential involvement of KUSHIDA’s Taguchi Japan tag team partner Chris Sabin in this matchup and not necessarily for the better.
 Fans may recall that Sabin’s former tag team partner Alex Shelly used to be tag team partners with KUSHIDA.
 Could jealousy play a part in a potential betrayal on the part of Sabin?
 It very well could be.
 Another scenario that could play out is the outside involvement of the remaining members of Bullet Club Firing Squad.
 Their involvement would unquestionably ensure a championship win by Ishimori.
 So despite being the champion, KUSHIDA has the cards potentially stacked against him throughout this process.

-It is his career accomplishments that suggest that he has competed in a number of high profile matches where championship value is great of consideration.
+It is his career accomplishments that suggest that he has competed in a number of high profile matches.
+This is where championship value is great of consideration.
 This statistic is significant because KUSHIDA has seen his share of potential obstacles within the ring.
-He has faced former champions capable of using underhanded tactics and having that experience behind him could prove to be a huge asset.
+He has faced former champions capable of using underhanded tactics.
+They have that experience behind him could prove to be a huge asset.